 Tachi is a Venture Partner on the Life Sciences team, focusing on company creation around innovative therapeutics.

-Tachi originally joined Frazier Healthcare as a Senior Advisor in 2006 and re-joined Frazier as a Venture Partner in 2015.
-Tachi is a member of the Life Sciences team and focuses on both creating companies as well as providing strategic guidance to existing portfolio companies.
+Tachi originally joined Frazier as a Senior Advisor in 2006 and re-joined the firm as a Venture Partner in 2015.
+Tachi focuses on both creating companies, as well as providing strategic guidance to existing portfolio companies.
+He is a co-founder of, and currently serves on the board of directors for, Frazier-founded companies Phathom Pharmaceuticals, Passage Bio, Scout Bio, and Outpost Medicine.

 Before re-joining Frazier, Tachi was Chief Medical and Scientific Officer at Takeda Pharmaceuticals in Tokyo, as well as a member of the Board of Directors.
 In this role, Tachi was responsible for all of Takeda’s research & development activities, with a budget of nearly $4 billion.